Stacked glass payment cards with a euro symbol, Eiffel Tower silhouette, and French tricolor

 4. Spend USDC through your card (taxable, but gain is near-zero since USDC barely fluctuates)

-This strategy is legal under current French tax law and confirmed by the Direction Generale des Finances Publiques (DGFiP) interpretation of Article 150 VH bis.
+This strategy is legal under current French tax law and reflected in DGFiP guidance on Article 150 VH bis.

 Worked examples at French spending levels: